 he who accuses them before our God day and night” (Rev 12:10).

 Serpent – “The serpent … said to the woman” (Gen 3:1).
 The “serpent,” therefore, refers to Satan’s deception of Eve.

 Satan – The name Satan means adversary (opponent).
 He is God’s adversary, but also of all angels and people who side with God.

 Deceives – He “deceives the whole world” (Rev 12:9).
 Deception is one of his key strategies.
-In other words, he tells lies to get people and angels to do and say the things he wants them to do and say.
+In other words, to achieve his purposes, he tells lies.
 Jesus said of him, “Whenever he speaks a lie, he speaks from his own nature, for he is a liar and the father of lies” (John 8:44).